How to Make Scrambled Eggs on the Stove

-Scrambled eggs are an easy and popular dish for breakfast.
+Scrambled eggs on the stove are an easy and popular dish for breakfast.
 Learn how to make fluffy and light scrambled eggs in just three easy steps.

 What You Need